-Earlier in this blog, we collected the currently available methods and options for archiving Jira issues and projects both on Jira Server and Jira Data Center.
+In this blog, we already collected the available methods and options for archiving Jira issues and projects on Jira Cloud, Server and Jira Data Center.
 One of the most sophisticated and effective options we suggested was exporting Jira issues to PDF and build an accessible and searchable database in a dedicated document management system.
 It's our pleasure to report that this is a real-life example of exactly this suggested method, delivered by Life in Codes, an able Solution Partner from Romania.

 Keeping Jira streamlined by archiving issues